dcbriccetti/RoomHelper-3000/README.md

 - Let the students pick their location by clicking on the seating chart instead of by row and column
 - Show poll results graphically à la Google forms
-- Log poll questions and answers
-- Color code the station boxes to reflect the degree of misbehavior of the student
+- Color code the station boxes to praise or warn students

 ![Screen shot](screen1-large.png)